starlingvibes/alx-low_level_programming/0x02-functions_nested_loops/README.md

-check for the sign of a number compute the absolute value of an integer print the last digit of a number
+check for the sign of a number compute the absolute value of an integer print the last digit of a number print every minute of the day of Jack Bauer